HomeArticlesGuideUS Everyday Formatters

 Overview

-The fix in every case below is the same idea applied to a different data type: standardize on one format at the point of entry, rather than trying to clean up inconsistent formats after they've already spread across a spreadsheet, a database, or a mailing list.
+The fix in every case below is the same idea applied to a different data type.
+Standardize on one format at the point of entry, instead of trying to clean up inconsistent formats after they've already spread across a spreadsheet, a database, or a mailing list.

 Step 1: Format a US Mailing Address Correctly